"Time travel," refers to controling time's passage. We're already traveling through it, dropping into the future like comets into the sun.

 Many have tossed up their hands at this point and declared time an illusion.
 This has intuitive appeal, but exposing the universe's sleight of hand, the stagecraft behind the illusion, always ends with another trip around a new set of circular definitions.
 One theorist, for example, thought he'd explained time as another a word for change.
 What's change?
 See above.

 Grandfather paradox solved?

 The mind shuns such questions.
-If time is continuous then how does it even get from one moment to the next, since in such a mathematical context, there is no discernable "next" member in a continuous set of numbers.
+If time is continuous then how do we get from one moment to the next, since in such a mathematical context, there is no "next" point on a line.
 If the moments of time are discrete, then how long is a moment?
 Is it a Planck second, a time unit employed by physicists when theorizing about the very tiny?
-In either case, how is it that we experience the passage of time?
-What propels us from one moment to the next?
+In either case, what is this experience of the passage of time, the progression from one moment to the next?
 And is there anything between the moments?
-What?
+Oh dear.

-Spontaneous temporal loops aside, what would be involved in a willful rewinding of the tape, as envisioned by Napoleon Dynamite's uncle?
-If we knew how one moment turns into the next, how our conscious selves get from "now" to the next "now," and if it involves a mechanism of some kind, then it might be possible to tweak that mechanism and select some previous "now" for the consciousness to embrace.
+Spontaneous temporal loops aside, what would be involved in a willful rewinding of the tape, as envisioned by Napoleon Dynamite's uncle Rico?
+If we knew how one moment turns into the next, how our conscious selves get from "now" to "next-now," and if it involves a mechanism of some kind, then it might be possible to tweak that mechanism and select some previous "now" for the consciousness to embrace.

 When we move through space, or let nature carry us into the future, we don't need to worry about it, because the universe handles the uncertainty for us from moment to moment.
-But, when we take time into our own hands, sending some "thing" into the past, we will need a precise definition of the "thing" we're sending.
-Round-off errors and best guesses will show up as unforseen, perhaps grotesque, oddities when we get back to 1955, or attempt to replay that football game from ten years ago.
+But, when we take "things" into our own hands, transporting them in time, we will need a precise definition of the "thing" we're sending.
+Round-off errors and best guesses will show up as grotesque oddities when we get back to 1955, or attempt to replay that football game from ten years ago.